shubham-king/shubham-king/README.md

 # Hi there, I'm Shubham Kumar 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for building innovative projects and contributing to the open-source community.
-I specialize in websites development.
+I'm a passionate developer who loves building innovative projects and contributing to the open-source community.
+I specialize in website development.
+**This is my Test Github Account**.
+I created it when I was about to start coding and had no idea about it.

 ![Profile Views](https://komarev.com/ghpvc/?username=shubham-king&label=Profile%20Views&color=brightgreen)